The Bankrate promise

 In general, your net worth is your personal balance sheet.
 It’s a way for you to get a snapshot of where your finances stand right now.
 Basically, it’s a measure of what you own minus what you owe to others.

-“Tracking it gives you a good measure of whether you’re headed in the right direction with a growing net worth,” says Crystal Rau, CFP, MBA, founder of Beyond Balanced Financial Planning.
+“Tracking it gives you a good measure of whether you’re headed in the right direction with a growing net worth,” says Crystal Rau, CFP, founder of Beyond Balanced Financial Planning.

 As you move forward in your financial journey, the goal should be to increase your assets while decreasing your liabilities.
 The greater your assets, the greater your wealth — and this is especially true if you have fewer debt obligations weighing you down.